flyteorg/flyte/rsts/community/contribute.rst

    ENV PYTHONPATH /root
    RUN apt-get update && apt-get install build-essential -y RUN apt-get install git -y
+   # The following line is an example of how to install your own plugins.
+In this case, it demonstrates how to install the 'deck' plugin.
+   # RUN pip install -U git+https://github.com/Yicheng-Lu-llll/flytekit.git@"demo#egg=flytekitplugins-deck-standard&subdirectory=plugins/flytekit-deck-standard" # replace with your own repo and branch
    RUN pip install -U git+https://github.com/Yicheng-Lu-llll/flytekit.git@demo # replace with your own repo and branch ENV FLYTE_INTERNAL_IMAGE "localhost:30000/flytekit:demo" # replace with your own image name and tag

-The instructions below explain how to build the image, push the image to the Flyte Cluster, and finally submit the workflow to the Flyte Cluster.
+The instructions below explain how to build the image, push the image to the Flyte Cluster, and finally submit the workflow.

 .. code:: shell